raspberrypi/style-guide/README.md

 *   widescreen
 *   WiFi - if referring to the Pi 3, do *not* use this; refer to the built-in WiFi as 'wireless LAN' or similar.
 *   Wii – Nintendo trademark.
 Do not add an s to make plural.
+*   Wiimote - controller for the Wii.
+Colloquial.
+(The official term is Wii Remote.)
 *   wiki – plural *wikis*
 *   Windows – trademark: use Microsoft Windows if talking about the Microsoft product to differentiate from other windowing software
 *   Windows CE – trademark. **Not** Microsoft Windows CE